HewlettPackard/OpenShift-on-SimpliVity/dev-docs.md

    - Remove storage class created for WordPress and MySQL
    - Remove WordPress application namespace

-### Automaticly deploying, validating and removing the WordPress application
+### Automatically deploying, validating and removing the WordPress application

 To enable the sample application to be run through the site.yml playbook add the following variable to the global vars file (group_vars/all/vars.yml)